iphinome404/my-rest-api/README.md

 - RESTful API built with Express.js
 - Basic CRUD support: GET, POST, PUT, DELETE, plus OPTIONS and HEAD
 - File-based storage (currently handles only `.json` files)
-- RFC 7231 compliant
+- Uses proper HTTP methods and status codes (RFC 7231)
 - JSON validation and structured error handling
 - Comment-heavy for maintainability and educational purposes
 - Includes basic test script for endpoint validation
-- Deployment configuration with dockerfile and deployment.yaml
+- Deployment configuration with Dockerfile and deployment.yaml

 ## Goals

 - Serve as a base for future improvements
 - Write clean, well-documented code as a learning aid and foundation for scalable APIs
-- Demonstrate mastery of REST principles and HTTP methods (GET, POST, PUT, DELETE, OPTIONS, HEAD)
+- Demonstrate a working understanding of REST principles and proper use of HTTP methods (GET, POST, PUT, DELETE, OPTIONS, HEAD)
 - Implement structured file-based JSON storage with validation
 - Provide meaningful error responses aligned with HTTP standards